NLilley/alacrity-client/README.md

 # Project Overview

 Alacrity client is a React/Redux Toolkit Web Application.
 It provides the front end for the Alacrity paper trading project, and includes the following features:
-- Basic account funtionality (Login, Logout, Password Management, etc.)
+- Basic account functionality (Login, Logout, Password Management, etc.)
-- Real time streaming price data (for simultated instruments)
+- Real time streaming price data (for simulated instruments)
 - Historic candle storage and recovery
-- Lightweight Chart visualization intergration (https://github.com/tradingview/lightweight-charts)
+- Lightweight Chart visualization integration (https://github.com/tradingview/lightweight-charts)
 - Market and Limit Orders
 - Trading Notification System
 - Accessible UI
-- Profit Loss calculation, Porfolio Analysis
+- Profit Loss calculation, Portfolio Analysis
 - ...
 And other essential trading functionality

 # Build

 alacrity-client requires a modern version of node to build (tested with v21.6.0), and uses the yarn package manager.
-Once your build environment is prepared, run `yarn install` to fetch all project dependencies, and then `yarn dev` to fire up the dev servver.
+Once your build environment is prepared, run `yarn install` to fetch all project dependencies, and then `yarn dev` to fire up the dev server.

 If you have any issues, please either raise an issue, or reach out to me for help.